-Designing technology – including websites – to be inclusive and accessible to all makes social, moral, and business sense
+Designing accessible technology, including websites, to be inclusive to all makes social, moral, and business sense.

-A big red button that can instruct Google Assistant to play a YouTube playlist may not seem like a massive innovation, but for Google engineer Lorenzo Caggioni and his brother Giovanni, it was life-changing.
+A big red button that instructs Google Assistant to play a YouTube playlist/ It may not seem like a massive innovation.
+However, for Google engineer Lorenzo Caggioni and his brother Giovanni, it was life-changing.

 This simple device designed by Lorenzo and his Google colleagues meant Giovanni, who has Down’s syndrome, limited vision, and a severe speech impediment, could take control of his world through technology in a way that fits his needs.

 “Now, Giovanni is able to express himself with the music that he loves.
 It may help us to focus on what we are: just brothers,” Lorenzo said.

 But not everyone who has a disability has a Google engineer for a brother.

 The 61 million American adults who live with a disability – one in four people across the country, an estimated 2 billion across the globe – rely on inclusive and accessible designed technology to help them interact with the world in ways that fit their needs.

 Americans with disabilities are roughly three times as likely as the “average” American to never go online, according to the Pew Research Center.
 Their research also shows that Americans with disabilities are 20% less likely to own a computer, smartphone, or tablet.

 When they do, they can often face significant barriers.
 Students at Portland Community College, for example, were rendered unable to complete core coursework because of inaccessible web content and devices.